 - Video training courses allow learners to progress through the content at their own pace and in their own time.

-- Written training material is great for self learners and those who want to look back at what they’ve learned.
+- Written training material is excellent for self-learners and those who want to reference what they have learned quickly.

 Often the best approach is to combine more than one format.